Management of Kumtor Mine Provides One-Month Update

 Mine Restored to Full Operations Under Guidance of New External Management

 BISHKEK, Kyrgyzstan, June 25, 2021 /PRNewswire/ - The Management of Kumtor Mine ("Kumtor") today provided an operational update on Kumtor following its first month under the control of an external management team.
 On May 17, 2021, the Government of the Kyrgyz Republic (the "Government") approved a legal process to enable it to assume control of the operations for a period of three months.
-Kumtor was previously operated by Kumtor Gold Company, a subsidiary of Centerra Gold Inc. ("Centerra") (TSX:CG) (NYSE:CGAU), under an agreement established with the Government in 2009.
+Kumtor was previously operated by Kumtor Gold Company, a subsidiary of Centerra Gold Inc. ("Centerra"), under an agreement established with the Government in 2009.

 Management is pleased to report that Kumtor is operating at full capacity and meeting all production expectations.
 Initial hurdles resulting from the maneuvers of Centerra designed to impede smooth operations have been overcome.
 Managers drew upon their experience and the goodwill of employees, suppliers and contractors to restore key systems and resume production at the mine.